wKovacs64/meetup-raffle-stdlib/CONTRIBUTING.md

 When submitting code, please make every effort to follow existing conventions and style in order to keep the code as readable as possible.
-This project adheres to the [Airbnb](https://github.com/airbnb/javascript) code style, with a few modifications:
+This project adheres to the [Airbnb](https://github.com/airbnb/javascript) code style, with the following modifications:

 * Avoid lines longer than **80** characters
-* Valid JSDoc comments are required (where provided)
+* Omit trailing commas in function calls

 Thank you.